eth3ral0/EcoDrone/README.md

 - For my next projects, especially personal and at university, I'll try to document my tests and research as best I can, because when I was synthesizing this project, I realized how little information I had.
 - Research electronic components in detail (datasheets), as minor errors can destroy the component or put your safety at risk.

-📦 All test programs are available in the `/code/` directory with comments.
+📦 All ressources are available in the `/code/` directory with comments.

 ---